lizagne/video-player/README.md

 # YourTube video playing app

 Video Player tutorial with Udemy, using the YouTube API.

+I'm also using the Lodash library here, making use of the .debounce method, which delays the browser search default actions.

 ## Demo of YourTube app: